 For the best strawberry chips, slice the berries thin and evenly using a sharp knife.
 Thicker slices result in chewy dried strawberries, while thinner slices make them crispier!

-How to Dehydrate Strawberries in the Oven
+How to Make Dehydrated Strawberries in Oven

 - Wash, dry, hull, and slice the berries before getting started.
 Keep your slices ¼ to ⅜ inches thick.
 Slice them either crosswise or top-to-bottom for full-length slices – the shape you choose is up to you!